duhman/Figma-Context-MCP/README.md

 ### get_figma_data

-Fetches information about a Figma file or a specific node within a file.
+Retrieve design information from a Figma file.
+This tool can fetch either an entire file or a specific node within a file.
+Use this to analyze designs, extract layout information, styles, and component hierarchies.

 Parameters:

-- `fileKey` (string, required): The key of the Figma file to fetch, often found in a provided URL like `figma.com/(file|design)/<fileKey>/...`
+- `fileKey` (string, required): The key of the Figma file to fetch.
+This is a required parameter and can be extracted from a Figma URL.
+Example: In 'https://www.figma.com/file/abcd1234/MyDesign', the fileKey is 'abcd1234'.
-- `nodeId` (string, optional, **highly recommended**): The ID of the node to fetch, often found as URL parameter node-id=<nodeId>
+- `nodeId` (string, optional, **highly recommended**): The ID of a specific node to fetch within the file.
+This is optional and typically found as a URL parameter 'node-id=123:456'.
+If not provided, the entire file structure will be returned.
+Always use this parameter when available for more targeted results.
-- `depth` (number, optional): How many levels deep to traverse the node tree, only used if explicitly requested by you via chat
+- `depth` (number, optional): Controls how many levels of child nodes to include in the response.
+Default is to include all levels.
+Use smaller values (1-3) for large files to improve performance.
+Only specify this parameter when explicitly requested or when dealing with very large files.

-### download_figma_images (work in progress)
+### download_figma_images

-Download SVG and PNG images used in a Figma file based on the IDs of image or icon nodes.
+Download SVG and PNG images from a Figma file to a local directory.
+This tool can retrieve both vector graphics (as SVG) and raster images (as PNG) used in designs.
+Use this to extract icons, illustrations, or any visual assets from a Figma file for implementation in a project.

 Parameters:

-- `fileKey` (string, required): The key of the Figma file containing the node
+- `fileKey` (string, required): The key of the Figma file containing the images.
+This is a required parameter extracted from the Figma URL (e.g., 'abcd1234' from 'https://www.figma.com/file/abcd1234/MyDesign').
-- `nodes` (array, required): The nodes to fetch as images
+- `nodes` (array, required): An array of image nodes to download.
+Each object must specify nodeId and fileName, with imageRef required only for image fills.
-  - `nodeId` (string, required): The ID of the Figma image node to fetch, formatted as 1234:5678
+  - `nodeId` (string, required): The ID of the Figma node to fetch as an image, formatted as '1234:5678'.
+This is the unique identifier for the element in the Figma file.
-  - `imageRef` (string, optional): If a node has an imageRef fill, you must include this variable.
-Leave blank when downloading Vector SVG images.
+  - `imageRef` (string, optional): For nodes with image fills (like rectangles with background images), provide the imageRef value from the node data.
+Required only for image fills.
+Leave blank for vector nodes (SVGs) or direct image nodes.
-  - `fileName` (string, required): The local name for saving the fetched file
+  - `fileName` (string, required): The filename to use when saving the image locally.
+Include the appropriate extension (.svg or .png) based on the desired output format.
-- `localPath` (string, required): The absolute path to the directory where images are stored in the project.
-Automatically creates directories if needed.
+- `localPath` (string, required): The absolute path to the directory where images will be saved (e.g., '/path/to/project/assets/images').
+The tool will automatically create this directory and any parent directories if they don't exist.

+## Recent Improvements

+### Version 0.1.8 Updates

+- **Enhanced Error Handling**: Improved error handling with structured error responses that provide clear guidance on what went wrong and how to fix it.
+- **Input Validation**: Added robust input validation to ensure all parameters are correctly formatted before processing, preventing common errors.
+- **Improved Logging**: Implemented a comprehensive logging system with different severity levels for better debugging and monitoring.
+- **Updated MCP SDK**: Updated to the latest MCP SDK (version 1.7.0) to leverage the newest features and improvements.
+- **Better Documentation**: Enhanced tool descriptions and parameter documentation to provide clearer guidance for AI assistants on proper usage.